Dr-Payne25/GVisit/README.md

 ## 🎯 Future Enhancements

-- [ ] User authentication system
 - [ ] Export journal entries to PDF
 - [ ] Analytics dashboard for mood/energy trends
 - [ ] Mobile app with offline sync
+- [ ] Email notifications for journal reminders
-- [ ] Kubernetes deployment manifests
+- [ ] Journal entry templates
-- [ ] CI/CD pipeline with GitHub Actions
+- [ ] Multi-language support
 - [ ] Vault integration for secret management
+- [ ] API endpoints for external integrations
+- [ ] Webhook support for automation
+- [ ] Advanced search and filtering

 ## 👨‍💻 About This Project